ColinDuquesnoy/QDarkStyleSheet/README.md

 app.exec_()
 ```

-To use another wrapper for Qt, you just need to replace some lines.
+To use another wrapper for Qt, you need to replace some lines.
-See examples bellow.
+See examples below.

 To use PyQt4, change two lines